 The alarm for one or more doors between the house and the pool and/or spa was missing.
 While regulations vary between municipalities, all doors which give access to a swimming pool should be equipped with an audible alarm.
 Recommend contacting an alarm company to evaluate.
 For more information, visit:http://www.reporthost.com/?POOLBARRhttp://www.reporthost.com/?POOLSAFETY

 Minor cracks, settlement, heaving and/or deterioration were found in the decking.
-Recommend that a qualified person caulk or seal cracks as necessary to prevent water intrusion and further cracking or movement.
+Recommend that a qualified person evaluate and repair as necessary.
+See sample picture(s) below.

 Pool light was not operational at time of inspection.